On This Page

 When to Contact an Attorney for Injuries or Illnesses Caused by E-Cigarettes and Vape Pens?

 If you or a loved one have suffered an injury or illness due to electronic cigarettes or vape pens, contact Thomas J. Henry immediately.
 Over two decades of experience handling a multitude of defective product cases and extensive legal and financial resources allow us to provide our clients with truly dynamic legal representation.
-Thomas J. Henry has a proven track record of achieving real results for clients devastated by recalled products.
+Thomas J. Henry’s attorneys have a proven track record of achieving real results for clients devastated by recalled products.